 Here’s a perk: Experts no longer recommend the routine episiotomy – so you can pretty much check this decision off of your list.
 However, there are still some situations where an episiotomy is the right choice.

-Because of this, I wanted to go over getting an episiotomy vs. natural tearing.
-This will help you to be well-informed about your options.
+Because of this, I wanted to go over getting an episiotomy vs tearing so that you can make a well-informed choice.